saifpashaTrigent/AiStudio/README.md

 ### Docker Compose

-1. Clone the Flowise project
+1. Clone the AI Studio project
 2. Go to `docker` folder at the root of the project
 3. Copy `.env.example` file, paste it into the same location, and rename to `.env` file
 4. `docker compose up -d`